RADICALLY CHANGING ACCESS TO LEGAL RESOURCES IN NORTH CAROLINA

 We are only looking for sponsors whose values align with our core mission: radically changing the access to legal services for under-represented founders.
 Sponsors receive direct exposure to the local startup ecosystem, marketing opportunities (including social media posts, newsletter advertisements, speaking engagements, networking events, media coverage, and a unique digital sponsor badge), and access to the grant recipients’ pipeline of clients and employees.
 Most importantly, sponsors are able to to make a significant difference in the business trajectory of under-represented founders in North Carolina.

 What are your goals?

-Understanding that it often takes a couple of years to generate ongoing revenue, our ultimate goal is to have current recipients become future sponsors in a “pay it forward” model.
+Understanding that it often takes a couple of years to generate ongoing revenue, our ultimate goal is to have past grant recipients become future sponsors in a “pay it forward” model.